Nozbe/Michael.team/_passion/industry.md

 part: one
 title: "Passion 4: Industry"
 subtitle: "You will develop a passion for your industry!"
+excerpt: "Being in Productivity Industry made me realize how much I could still improve my personal (as well as my team's) productivity and organizational skills.
+It all started with improving Nozbe (my product) based on my users' feedback."
 ---

 ![It's all about passion - 13](/img/passionbook-13.jpg)